-- (a) each operating state in Clause 5.2.2 requiring test calls, including the operating state where no Identity Module is present; - (b) accessing PMTS from each of the Mobile Carriers; - (c) each technology supported by the CE and PMTS including: - (i) UTRA connected to 3G Core Network; - (ii) E-UTRA connected to an Evolved Packet Core (EPC); - (iii) E-UTRA (master) and NR (secondary) connected to EPC; - (iv) NR connected to 5G Core Network (5GC); and - (v) a Wi-Fi network connected to EPC/5GC where voice calls can be made; and

-- (d) no suitable access technology - Note 1: eUICC with no profile installed or enabled is to be considered the same way as no Identity Module is present. - Note 2: For Items (c)(ii), (c)(iii) and (c)(iv), IMS Emergency Call in normal, as well as camped on a network where only Emergency Calls are possible, are to be tested. - Note 3: The expectation, when there is no suitable access technology, is the ability to initiate an Emergency Call is not prevented. - Note 4: The requirements for testing incorrectly inserted Identity Modules in Clauses 5.2.2.1 (b) (ii) (D), and damaged or faulty Identity Modules in Clause 5.2.2.1 (b) (ii) (E), do not apply to eUICC identity modules.
+- (e) each technology supported by the CE and PMTS where Emergency Calls are supported including: - (i) E-UTRA connected to an Evolved Packet Core (EPC); - (ii) E-UTRA (master) and NR (secondary) connected to EPC; - (iii) NR connected to 5G Core Network (5GC); and - (iv) a Wi-Fi network connected to EPC/5GC where voice calls can be made; and - (f) no suitable access technology - Note 1: eUICC with no profile installed or enabled is to be considered the same way as no Identity Module is present. - Note 2: For Item (e), if the technology supports a normal voice call, then the same technology should support an emergency call. - Note 3: For Items (e) (ii), (e) (iii) and (e) (iii), IMS Emergency Call in normal, as well as camped on a network where only Emergency Calls are possible, are to be tested. - Note 4: Where a CE supports an identify module being active on different types of UICC then the tests defined in 6.2.1.2 should be completed for each type of UICC. - Note 5: The expectation, when there is no suitable access technology, is the ability to initiate an Emergency Call is not prevented. - Note 6: The requirements for testing incorrectly inserted Identity Modules in Clauses 5.2.2.1(b)(ii)(D), and damaged or faulty Identity Modules in Clause 5.2.2.1(b)(ii)(E), do not apply to eUICC identity modules. - Note 7: The tests in this Clause do not apply to devices accessing a PMTS which is solely delivered via a Satellite-Based Facility.
+For future study and new requirements may be introduced in a future edition. - Note 8: For Emergency calls over Wi-Fi, the CE need to be connected to a PMTS; this implies the presence of a valid Identity Module.
+Camp-on Emergency Calls for SIMless or invalid Identity Module scenarios are therefore not possible over Wi-Fi.